Nechigawara/nechi-fgo-checklist/README.md

+I stop playing FGO.
+5 years withit and still no change it bad gacha.
+So I'm done with this game.
+So No More Update.

 Just another FGO Servant Checklist, but with NP Count.
 I make it possible to use with other gasha game which use multiple copy fomula. https://nechigawara.github.io/nechi-fgo-checklist/